TommasoTarchi/My_UL_library/README.md

 This directory contains:
 - `bash_scripts/`: bash scripts for running tests
 - `datasets/`: datasets used to test the algorithm
-- `src/`: codes for implementation and testing of the algorithm; contains:
+- `src/`: codes for implementation and testing of the algorithm
 - `results/`: directory containing results of tests
 - `FCI_estimator-Presentation.pdf`: presentation of implementation and results